Security reports are available starting in Enterprise Edition.

-- SonarQube might not currently have many rules for your language, so it won't raise any or only a few Vulnerabilities or Security Hotspots.
+- SonarQube might not currently have many rules for your language, so it won't raise any issues or only a few vulnerabilities or security hotspots will be recognized.

 Downloading a PDF copy

-You can download a PDF copy of your Security Reports by clicking the Download as PDF button in the upper-right corner of the Security Reports page.
+You can download a PDF copy of your security reports by selecting the Download as PDF button in the upper-right corner of the Security reports page.

 The PDF contains: